 I love the ocean.

 Headed back to our car a bit colder than when we left it.
 I have a love/hate relationship with sand.
 It's beautiful, feels great between your toes, and makes the beach experience complete.
 However, it is obnoxiously everywhere once you've touched it.
+I love the big bridge behind us.
+So pretty.

 Hello, big ugly shark, please stop starring at my son.